ryanlonergan/100_days_of_code/day_41_html_personal_site/README.md

 </table>

 Overall, an easy day without much to talk about.
-I accidently deleted my project for the day when moving my folders around, so I just quickly remade the page and the following days for HTML/CSS return more to what the course wanted.
+I accidently deleted my project for the day when moving my folders around, so I just quickly remade the page and the following days for HTML/CSS to return more to what the course wanted.

 <a href="https://ryanlonergan.github.io/portfolio/100_days/day_41_html_personal_site.html">Click here</a> to view the page on my personal website to see how the project looks.